sergio11/android_jsonplaceholder_prototyping_app/README.md

 * Asynchronous operations management with coroutines.
 * Using Material Design guidelines.
 * Using local storage baseond on Jetpack Room Library to implement cache layer through repository pattern.
-* Testing with mockito-kotlin, assertj, junit..
+* Testing with mockito-kotlin, assertj, junit, robolectric mock web server..

 ## Points to be assess.